 Pro Tennis Player

 My name is Jacqueline Cako and I’m trying to reach my dreams of becoming the best in the world in tennis.
 It has been a long and difficult journey which has taken a lot of hard work, time and money.
-I have been competing on the professional tour for two years now and I’ve had both highs and lows.
-I want to make some changes for 2016 and in doing so I plan to have the best year of my life both on and off the court.
-Before I go into my plans, here’s a little about me and where I come from…
+I have been competing on the professional tour for three years now and I’ve had both highs and lows.
+In 2016 I made some major changes, which is why I saw some big results by the end of the year.
+Before I go into what I’ve been up to here’s a little about me and where I come from…

 I grew up in a small city north of Seattle, called Brier.
 I started out as a gymnast with dreams of making it to the Olympics, but those dreams were squashed as I began to grow (I’m 5’10”).
 When I was 8 my mom signed me up for tennis because one of my friends from school was taking lessons.
 I fell in love with tennis shortly after and started competing in tournaments when I was 11.
 By the time I was 16 I was ranked #1 in the Pacific Northwest and #3 in the nation in the 18 & under division.
 My mom would take me to tournaments when I was younger and when I was 16 I started traveling more on my own.
 I began going to international junior events in the U.S. and made it up to 64 in the world.
 I played in the junior U.S. Open twice, but unfortunately wasn’t able to play the other grand slams because my parents couldn’t afford to send me abroad.
 So, I stayed in the states and played small professional tournaments winning my first when I was 17, and again at 18.
 During that time I signed with Arizona State University because a good education is something I value dearly however, I still had high hopes to make it professionally so I decided to play one year on tour before going to college.
 I had a deal with my parents that if I made it to top 200 that I could turn pro, otherwise I would go to college before turning pro.
 At the end of that year I was ranked 369 in the world so I went to college.
 I attended Arizona State for only three years because I wanted to get back out on tour.
 I was in the Barrett Honors College and maximized the amount of credits I was taking in order to graduate early with a degree in Biology and the ability to go to medical school after a pro career.
 In addition to tennis, I accumulated academic accolades including making the Dean’s List, Pac 12 scholar-athlete of the year as well as ASU Athlete of the Year and three time All-American honors.
 During my time at ASU I continued to compete in pro events as well as collegiate events making the finals of All-Americans and round of 16 in the NCAA singles tournament.
 As soon as I graduated I turned pro and started playing a full schedule.
 I started out well mainly in doubles and played tournaments in the U.S. since they were more cost effective.
 I am able to get housing pretty much every week, and I have ways of getting cheap flights using southwest so that has saved me a lot of money.
 I have had to be very savvy in order to make ends meet, since my parents haven’t been able to help since college.